-So you care deeply about someone with Dissociative Identity Disorder.
-There was something wonderful about them that drew you to them, and something trustworthy about you that drew them to you.
+Does your spouse have DID?
+Do you care deeply about someone with Dissociative Identity Disorder?
+I know already — your relationship is complicated!
+But take heart — there was something wonderful about them that drew you to them, and something trustworthy about you that drew them to you.

 Beautiful as that may be, you are probably confused about all the dissociative issues that happen day-to-day.

 Have you ever wondered why that happens, or why this happens?